📗 Books to Enhance Your Writing 📗

 Berg’s view is that writing can — and must — be an act of love.
 It had been so for her, for years.
 But then, shortly before beginning this book, she went into a slump, uncharacteristically assailed by fear and self-doubt.
 Not finding a book about writing that would pluck her from this hole, she decided she needed to write her own.
 Escaping into the Open is the result.
 (It worked.
 She fell back in love with writing again.)

-Note: To watch a video of Elizabeth Berg on this website, speaking and reading most irresistibly from her work — click here.
-And to receive the plentiful nourishment Escaping into the Open —
+Note: To watch a video of Elizabeth Berg on this website, speaking and reading from her work — click here.
+And to receive the plentiful nourishment of Escaping into the Open —

 Because who you are within yourself when you write makes a difference to your writing and your being.